 Latest advice from ARC

-Working with our legal partners Lawspeed, we have put together some advice:
+Working with our legal partners Lawspeed, we have put together some advice.
+However see Lawspeed website for more comprehensive advice and download.

 In the context of Covid-19, furlough means laid off due to termination of an assignment because of government restrictions relate to the pandemic.
 It does not apply to assignments that naturally came to an end, only to those ended prematurely.